 – Recognise whether NFM is an isolated incidence or an indicator of a wider culture issue

-• HR leaders who want to ready their firm’s response for new FCA rules and guidance includingthe impact NFM could have on remuneration and how should NFM be dealt with in a regulatory reference.
+• HR leaders who want to ready their firm’s response for new FCA rules and guidance, including the impact NFM could have on remuneration and how NFM should be dealt with in a regulatory reference.

-• In-house counsel who, seek assurance of when and how to respond to allegations of non-financial misconduct.
+• In-house counsel who seek assurance of when and how to respond to allegations of non-financial misconduct.

-This training course will take place IN PERSON at the DAC Beachcroft London Office:
+This training course will take place IN PERSON at the DAC Beachcroft London Office located at 25 Walbrook, London EC4N 8AF

 Bring a colleague along for free!

-Use VOUCHER CODEÂ BG3N8AKH at checkout to claim this buy one get one free offer!
+Use VOUCHER CODEÂ BG3N8AKH at checkout to claim this buy-one-get-one-free offer!

 More about Angela Hayes